 The deadlines for work to be considered for each issue are 20 April for the Winter issue and 20 October for the Summer issue.

 Poetry: send up to six poems.

 Prose: Send up to two pieces, each up to a 5,000 word maximum.
 Prose may include short stories, creative non-fiction, personal essays or anything else you can surprise us with.

-Starling is unable to offer payment to contributors.
-Copyright remains with the author.
+Copyright for all pieces published in Starling remains with the author.
 By submitting to Starling you also agree to be added to our mailing list, so that we may inform you of deadlines for future issues.